Holding space for healing, connection, and what matters most

 April 14 | 6:30–8:00 PM

-Co-presented with Brenn Clarke, this session introduces veterinary social work as an emerging field and explores grief and loss through the lens of the human–animal bond.
+Co-presented with Brenn Clark, this session introduces veterinary social work as an emerging field and explores grief and loss through the lens of the human–animal bond.

 A facilitated therapeutic support group for individuals grieving the death of a companion animal, offering community connection, validation, and structured grief support.